Q: Where do I get OpenSSL Libraries from and how do I set them up for VA Smalltalk 8.6.2 and above?

 Beginning with VA Smalltalk 8.6.2, a cryptographic feature is available alongside enhanced SSL/TLS support, both of which depend on the OpenSSL library.
 However, VA Smalltalk 8.6.2 and beyond will no longer ship with OpenSSL as part of the product.

-Users not familiar with OpenSSL, and/or native library connectivity in VA Smalltalk, might be left wondering where to get OpenSSL and how to set it up for use with VA Smalltalk.
+Users not familiar with OpenSSL, and/or native library connectivity in VAST Platform / VA Smalltalk, might be left wondering where to get OpenSSL and how to set it up for use with VAST/ VA Smalltalk.

 Solution

-The following are instructions on how to setup and configure OpenSSL for use with VA Smalltalk.
+The following are instructions on how to set up and configure OpenSSL for use with VA Smalltalk / VAST Platform.
+They serve as a starting point.

 Support Level: